aya49/202105_sfu_cmpt_127/labs/02/README.md

 ```

 Some notes:
-- The two versions of the `array_max` function passes a pointer and the name of the array respectively.
+- The two versions of the `array_max` function pass a pointer and the name of the array respectively, in addition to the length of the array.
 To the compiler, these are the same because the name of your array is passed as a pointer.
 - You should almost always use the array-bracket syntax version (`int arr[]`) since it tells the human reader that an array is expected.
 - We had to pass the length of the array into both versions.
 C arrays do not know how long they are.

 ### Passing pointers/arrays to functions vs passing variables to functions

-**Pointer vs value**: passing a pointer/array is essentially different from passing a variable (by default, the variable value) to a function.
+**Pointer vs value**: passing a pointer value to a function.
-- **Value**: If you pass a variable (and hence it's value), you make a COPY of the value inside your function, so your function CANNOT MODIFY your original variable value.
+- **Value**: If you pass by value, you make a COPY of the value inside your function, so your function CANNOT MODIFY your original variable value.
 - **Pointer**: if you pass a pointer (which is the case for arrays), you make a COPY of the pointer (address) to the SAME value, so your function CAN MODIFY your original values (i.e. array).

-Knowing this, if your functions' intent is to modify your array, your function does not need to give a return value, because it will access and modifying the same array via the pointer you passed to it.
-Let's take a look at the `reverse` function below, a function that reverses the order of your array (e.g. `{0,2,6,3}` > `{3,6,2,0}`).
+Knowing this, if your functions' intent is to modify your array, your function does not need to give a return value, because it will access and modify the same array via the pointer you passed to it.
+Let's take a look at the `reverse` function below, a function that reverses the order of your array (e.g. `{0,2,6,3}` -> `{3,6,2,0}`).

 ```C
 #include <stdio.h>